 - Jess DeBrouwer, your academic advisor, is available to see you regarding any issues that you may be concerned about or struggling with.
 Her office hours are Monday-Friday 9:30-11:30 and 1:30-3:30.
 An appointment isn’t necessary; you can just drop by her office in EV3-3209.

 - Instructors and/or teaching assistants can provide support (and possibly recommend tutors) for your course issues.
 You may feel intimidated about approaching one of them, but they are REAL people who are there to help you, and their goal is for you to succeed in their class.

-- The Student Success Office is newly developed and is available to help you succeed at University.
-They are there to guide you through your time at Waterloo, whether it’s supporting you in your first-year experience, connecting you to leadership and development opportunities or helping you adjust to Canadian culture as an international student.
-You can find them on the second floor of South Campus Hall, and they can be emailed at firstname.lastname@example.org with any comments or questions.
+- The Student Success Office is here to help guide you through your time at Waterloo, whether it’s supporting you in your first-year experience, connecting you to leadership and development opportunities or helping you adjust to Canadian culture as an international student.
+You can find them on the second floor of South Campus Hall.

 - Study skills are also available through the Student Success Office on a variety of topics such as: study skills, writing skills, time management, preparing for and writing exams, cramming, etc.